mattlashey/tti-challenge/README.md

 To simplify testing and make reproducibility easier, Docker Compose and Docker Container files are provided to create a testing environment.

+### PEST
+Simple testing framework chosen as a personal preference due to experience over PHPUnit.